eridien/vscode-function-explorer/README.md

  All syntax types can be marked the same way functions are.
 The marks appear in the gutter just like function marks and they are also used in navigation.

- The explorer shows only actual functions by default but when another type of syntax is marked it also appears in the list until unmarked.
+ The explorer shows only actual functions by default but when another type of syntax node is marked it also appears in the list until unmarked.
 This feature is important when using the marks like bookmarks.
 There need to be a lot of marks for navigation.

  #### Symbols indicate the type of syntax node.

  When a name appears in the explorer it is prefixed by a symbol indicating it's type.
 They are `ƒ` for a function, `▷` for imports, `©` for classes/structs/enums, `=` for assignments, `π` for const declarations, and `(` for calls.
 There may be more as languages are added.
+Identifiers that don't appear in one of these syntax node types have `?` as the symbol.

  Function names at the beginning of labels have no `ƒ` in order to keep the function list clean.
 All other type have their symbol prefixed and you can tell the functions by the lack of a symbol.

  #### Breadcrumbs

- To the right of the name is a breadcrumb list showing the nesting in the syntax tree.
-This is the same as the breadcrumbs at the top of the editor except only recognized types are shown.
+ To the right of the label is a optional breadcrumb list showing the nesting in the syntax tree.
+This is the same as the breadcrumbs at the top of an editor except only recognized nodes are shown.

-When the breadcrumbs on the right are identical to the the function above, a ditto mark `"` is shown instead.
+When the breadcrumbs on the right are identical to the the breadcrumbs above, a ditto mark `"` is optionally shown instead.
 This keeps the explorer from being covered with crumbs.

  Here are js examples.
-To the right of each code line is the label seen in the explorer.
+To the right of each code line is the label and its breadcrumbs as seen in the explorer.

 ```
 function aaa(){};           aaa